-Once these questions are answered, an ultrasonic manufacturer will be able to recommend a tank size.
+Once you have answered these questions, an ultrasonic manufacturer will be able to recommend a tank size.
 Even if a manufacturer has a specific tank in stock, it may not be the exact one to fit your needs; one tank does not fit all applications.

 So, does all of this mean that the peak watts are what we go with for the means of measurement since it will be higher than the run watts?
 Let’s look at it another way – what are you going to tell the electrician that has to install the power to the unit?
 An old formula for true or sustained watts of an electrical device is V (volts) x A (amps) = W (watts).
 If the volts are 240V and the amps are 10A, that would mean the watts are 2400.
 Assuming Peak is considered double the power of the true run power (RMS), then even though it has a higher verbal number, it will be drastically less power than the run power.

-When a particular tank has been undersized in power for a particular application, a higher concentration level of chemical is typically needed to get close to the same result as the more powerful tank.
-Higher concentration levels – or stronger pH levels – come at extra costs to the customer, which result in harder disposal or more safety levels that are needed to be obtained.
+When a particular tank has been undersized in power for a particular application, a higher concentration level of the chemical is typically needed to get close to the same result as the more powerful tank.
+Higher concentration levels – or stronger pH levels – come at extra costs to the customer.
+This results in harder disposal or increased safety levels that need to be maintained.
 When the systems are not specified correctly, there will be greater values, extra run time, more chemicals, hotter temperatures and the potential to pay extra for the disposal of the higher concentration chemicals that are used.